 - invite loved ones to the event;

-- admit to the audience that you are scared (it is important to do this only once!);
+- admit to the audience that you are scared (it is essential to do this only once!);